 2. Pelvic Circles On A Ball

-This exercise can help reduce back pain and boost your flexibility.
+This exercise can help reduce back pain and strengthen your core.
 It helps the mommy-to-be relax.

 - Sit on a gym ball with your feet wide apart on the floor, and hands on the waist.
 Roll the shoulders back and look forward.